-To have an in-depth understanding of the nomenclature of the lymph nodes and nodal regions

-- · To describe the imaging features and clinical features of infectious and inflammatory disorders of the lymph nodes including reactive lymph node enlargement, suppurative lymph nodes,Kimura disease, Castleman disease and others - To describe the imaging features and clinical features of neoplastic disorders of the lymph nodes, including lymphoma (Hodgkin and Non-Hodgkin) and nodal metastases - To have an in-depth understanding of new imaging modalities and techniques including diffusion weighted imaging, perfusion, PET CT and elastography
+- To have an in-depth understanding of the nomenclature of the lymph nodes and nodal regions and implications for TNM staging - To understand how to image in the context of pathological lymph nodes with an 'unknown primary' - To confidently describe the imaging features and clinical features of infectious and inflammatory disorders • of the lymph nodes including reactive lymph node enlargement, suppurative lymph nodes, Kimura disease, Castleman disease and others - To describe the imaging features and clinical features of neoplastic disorders of the lymph nodes, including lymphoma (Hodgkin and Non-Hodgkin) and nodal metastases - To have an in-depth understanding of new imaging modalities and techniques including diffusion-weighted imaging, perfusion, PET/CT and elastography

-ORAL CAVITY, OROPHARYNX AND RETRIPHARYNGEAL SPACE
+ORAL CAVITY, OROPHARYNX AND RETROPHARYNGEAL SPACE

-- To describe: - " the imaging features and clinical features of congenital lesions of the oral cavity and oropharynx, including dermoid and epidermoid cysts, accessory salivary tissue, lymphangioma and lingual thyroid gland - " the imaging features and clinical features of inflammatory and infectious lesions of the oral cavity and oropharynx, including abscesses, retention cysts, sialoceles, sialadenitis and ranula - " the imaging features and clinical features of benign and malignant neoplasms of the oral cavity and oropharynx, including benign mixed tumours, squamous cell carcinoma, malignant tumours of the minor salivary glands - " the typical imaging features and clinical presentation of retropharyngeal abscesses
+- To have an in-depth knowledge of: - " the imaging features and clinical features of congenital lesions of the oral cavity and oropharynx, including dermoid and epidermoid cysts, accessory salivary tissue, lymphangioma and lingual thyroid gland - " the imaging features and clinical features of inflammatory and infectious lesions of the oral cavity and oropharynx, including abscesses, retention cysts, sialoceles, sialadenitis and ranula - " the imaging features and clinical features of benign and malignant neoplasms of the oral cavity and oropharynx, including benign mixed tumours, squamous cell carcinoma, malignant tumours of the minor salivary glands.
+There should be knowledge of the pathological and clinical differences with HPV related oropharyngeal cancer and its imaging appearances. - " the typical imaging features and clinical presentation of retropharyngeal abscesses